zlatanvasovic/hackwork/README.md

 **Hackwork** (hack + framework) is a simple PHP framework for easy making HTML5 sites.

 Built with &#9733; and PHP5.
-Use Hackwork with PHP 5.2 and better.
+Hackwork requires &ge; PHP 5.2.

 Licensed under the terms of MIT license.